David After Dentist: Criticism

 David DeVore Sr. has received criticism for exploiting his son.
 DeVore has stated that he appreciates the concern, but feels that it was innocent and has been a very positive experience for his family.

 Medical explanation

 In the video, David states that he sees four fingers when looking at his two pointer fingers.
 He later adds, "I don't see anything", after which he tells his father: "you have four eyes".
 David may have been experiencing blurred and double vision, which are common side-effects of dental anaesthesia.
-In the medical literature, several ocular complications such as diplopia (blurred and double vision) and dizziness have been reported as a consequence of improperly administered local intraoral anaesthesia.
+In medical literature, several ocular complications such as diplopia (blurred and double vision) and dizziness have been reported as a consequence of improperly administered local intraoral anaesthesia.
 It is estimated that ophthalmologic complications occur in approximately 1 in 1,000 local intraoral anesthetic injections; the majority of documented symptomatic responses arise within 5 minutes and may last for several minutes to hours.